Landowners, News Desk

 Given the setting, it’s hard to believe Morrison came across this stretch of high desert in the first place.
 Remote is an understatement.
 Think uncharted territory, terra incognita, Area 51.

 “I found out about the Big Bend through my father,” Morrison says.
 “He was a poet, one of the pioneers of poetry therapy, as well as a teacher and a professor.
-A group of his friends had driven out to attend the cowboy poetry festival in Alpine [the nearest town].
+A group of his friends had driven out to attend the Texas Cowboy Poetry Festival in Alpine [the nearest town].
 They came back to Austin and told him how beautiful it was out here.
 Mild winters.
 Cool summers.
 Mountainous terrain.
 I always knew I wanted to see it for myself and kept talking about it, so my wife brought me here for my 50th birthday.
 We stayed at Cibolo Creek Ranch and made it our base for exploring the area.
 My very first trip and I knew I wanted to buy out here.
 I had the land bug,” he says.

 Over the next 18 months, Morrison returned to the Big Bend on several occasions.
 He scouted in several properties, looked at listings large and small, and ended up making several offers.
 Although nothing came close to going under contract, he didn’t lose heart.
 Finally, his real estate agent brought up a long shot: the agent’s own deer lease.